-- 1. Determine the frequency of a given tuning fork and a.c source. - 2.
+- 1. Determine the frequency of a given tuning fork and a.c. source. - 2.
 Determine the moduli of elasticity and coupling constant. - 3.
 Determine radius of curvature of a plano convex lens, dispersive power of given prism and number of lines drawn on grating per inch. - 4.
 Determine the resonant frequency and quality factor of LCR circuit. - 5.
 Determine the wavelength of a given laser source, numerical aperture and attenuation of optical fiber.

-CO1: Compute the frequency of tuning fork and a.c. source.

-CO2: Infer the moduli of elasticity of given material, explain the concept of conservation of energy and resonance.

-CO3: Demonstrate the optical phenomena like interference and diffraction.

-CO4: Compute the resonance frequency and quality factor of a LCR circuit.

-CO5: Calculate the wavelength of given laser source and numerical aperture, bending losses in optical fiber.
+- 1. Measure the frequencies of unknown vibrating bodies using the concept of resonance. - 2.
+Infer the moduli of elasticity of given material, explain the concept of conservation of energy and resonance. - 3.
+Demonstrate the optical phenomena like dispersion, interference and diffraction. - 4.
+Determine the band width and quality factor of a given LCR circuit. - 5.
+Demonstrate the characteristics of laser and propagation of light through an optical fiber.